-Your accommodation is selected for convenience of location, comfort or character, and can range from a business hotel in one city to a family run guesthouse in a smaller town.
+Determining when it's appropriate to use chopsticks, forks or spoons can be challenging for some travellers, even other Asians, as each country has different customs.
+In Thailand and some other countries in Southeast Asia, fork and spoon are used for most dishes and chopsticks are typically provided to eat noodles.
+Usually chopsticks or other utensils are provided to scoop the food into your bowl to prevent your own chopsticks from touching the food that remains on the table.
+Dining in Southeast Asia is fairly casual with not too many rules.
+Leaving food on the plate is not considered rude.
+Those with dietary requirements will be well catered for - just make sure to inform your booking agent of any specific requirements well in advance of your trip.
+GROUP SIZE: Most of our groups consist of 10 travellers or more and will be accompanied by a national escort.
+There will usually be no more than 18 travellers on a Go Beyond group, although you may encounter other Wendy Wu tour groups while you are travelling.
+All our departures are guaranteed to operate with a minimum of 8 travellers booked (unless cancelled due to factors beyond our control).
+However, at our discretion we may operate departures with a smaller group size as we try to operate advertised departures wherever it is viable to do so.
+For groups with fewer than 10 travellers, departures will operate with local guides only.
+ACCOMMODATION: Your accommodation is selected for convenience of location, comfort or character, and can range from a business hotel in one city to a family run guesthouse in a smaller town.
 In more remote areas, accommodation may be of a lower standard and may not have all western amenities.
-Hotels are generally rated as local 3 to 4-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality do exist between the Australia and Southeast Asia.
+Hotels are generally rated as local three to four-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality do exist between Australia and Southeast Asia.
 All group tour hotels have private western bathroom facilities, air conditioning, TV and telephone.
 Plumbing and electricity supplies can be erratic and quite often the power in hotel rooms is turned off while guests are out of the room.
 If you experience any difficulty, please speak to your National Escort/Local Guide.
-Rest assured that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.
-Please note that double bed requests can be made at time of booking but can't be guaranteed.
+Rest assure that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.
+Solo travellers: If you are a solo traveller and willing to share a room, you will not have to pay a single supplement for any hotel rooms.
+Willing to share single travellers booking within 75 days of the first day of a group tour will be subject to availability.
+If no suitable match is available at time of booking you will be required to pay all single supplements.